-The most popular tourist destination on hot summer days around Berlin is Wannsee.
+The most popular tourist destination on hot summer for trips from Berlin is Wannsee.
 This coastal area is a rowing spot for most wealthy people in Berlin.
 Attractions in the area include boating, seaside beaches, villas as well as visiting museums.
 Most people, of course, travel to this place for one of the main reasons, and that is the tranquility of its beautiful sandy beaches.

 One of more educational day trips from Berlin would be to Oranienburg to see Sachsenhausen Concentration Camp.
 This place used to be one of the largest Nazi concentration camps.
 It was founded by the Nazi regime in July 1936, 35km north of Berlin.
 Because of its proximity to Berlin, officers were often trained in thar area before going to war.

 The place was not only used to imprison Jews and others but also to execute resistance fighters.
 A number of camp facilities have been rebuilt, and a trip inside it can well reflect the hard life of prisoners.
 In 2012, the site was reopened as a museum as well as a memorial and its facilities were restored.

-If you are strolling in Berlin, it is worth looking at some of its wonderful attractions as well such as Top 7 Attractions in Berlin where it will make your trip worthwhile in this beautiful city.
+If you are strolling in Berlin, it is worth looking at some of its wonderful attractions as well such as top attractions in Berlin where it will make your trip worthwhile in this beautiful city.

 There are many day trips from Berlin to Spreewald for its natural beauty.
 This area is an environmentally protected area and resembles the national park in the United States.
 This place has been like this since 1990.
 One of the main features of this area is the existence of a mixed area of irrigation canals that has become a network of canals.

 Like Venice, most travelers will need a boat to visit the area.
 However, a large part of this area is uninhabited and is used as a protected area for various plant and animal species.